 Trek.
 Mini-adventures.
 Fast Forward to Sun Palace.

-Upon regaining his godly composure, Helios immediately began to dissuade his impetuous offspring to think of something (anything) else which his youthful heart desired rather than fulfill his original request.
-Anything except attempting to drive the vehicle which caused the Sun to rise and set on Earth, whose steeds, the deity admitted, could be so volatile there were times even He, Helios himself, had almost lost control while guiding the Sun through its westward path over the course of a day’s passing.
+Upon regaining his godly composure, Helios immediately began to try dissuading his impetuous son to think of something, anything else which his youthful heart desired rather than fulfill his original request.
+Anything except attempting to drive the vehicle which caused the Sun to rise and set on Earth, whose steeds, the deity admitted, could be so volatile there were times even He, the Sun God himself, had almost lost control of while guiding the Sun through its westward path over the course of a day’s passing.

 “And what’s a one of a kind chariot without someone to impress driving it, right son?”
 Helios asked.
 The god confided to his boy that he knew for a fact some of his Olympian buddies were sowing their godly oats quite abundantly as of late, resulting in some mighty fine demi-goddesses around Phaeton’s age whom Helios would be happy to introd-….

-The God of the Sun still lowers his radiant head in shame when he recalls what happened next – his Solar Deity self chasing after his foolish, headstrong kid, speed talking a crash course of “How to Rise and Set the Sun 101” as the boy impatiently mounted the mighty vessel not listening to a single word.
-Helios was in the middle of imparting a solar chariot pearl of wisdom of, “If you can taste salt or get dirt in your mouth, you’ve gone too low, pull the reigns back, but in a slow, gradual motion.”, when the boy was violently thrown forward as the chariot of the Sun whisked away on its crash course of catastrophic calamity.
+Helios still lowers his radiant head in shame when he recalls what happened next – his Solar Deity self chasing after his foolish, headstrong kid, speed talking a crash course of “How to Rise and Set the Sun 101” as the boy impatiently mounted the mighty vessel and grabbed its reigns, not listening to a single word.
+The Sun God was in the middle of imparting a solar chariot pearl of wisdom of, “If you can taste salt or get dirt in your mouth, you’ve gone too low, pull the reigns back, but in a slow, gradual motion.”, when the boy was violently thrown forward as the chariot of the Sun whisked away on its crash course of catastrophic calamity.

 Phaeton never stood a chance.
 He was lucky to have gripped the reins, even though there were only three fingers left on his right hand and most of his left elbow simply no longer existed.
-The only active thing the terror struck boy could do was shriek in paralyzed horror as the solar steeds of fire bucked forward, galloping straight down towards the Earth’s surface.
+The only active thing the terror struck boy could do was shriek in paralyzed horror as the solar steeds of fire bucked forward in full gallop, straight down towards the Earth’s surface.

-Sensing there was no driver to bridle their pure solar energy, the stallions of the Sun leapt into the blazing red sky before pummeling directly onto the freshly burnt terra firma.
-Once again Phaeton was lucky to have been holding on to the reigns when the heavenly horses avoided nearly colliding directly into the surface of the Earth despite his body being catapulted from the chariot, as it flung from its tether violently to and fro like a rag doll in a hurricane.
+Sensing there was no driver to bridle their pure solar energy, the stallions of the Sun lept into the blazing red sky just moments before pummeling directly into the freshly scorched earth.
+Once again Phaeton was lucky to have been holding on to the reigns when the heavenly horses avoided near collision with the planet’s surface despite his body being catapulted from the chariot, as it flung from its tether violently to and fro like a rag doll in a hurricane.

-A rag doll that now was missing its right foot, most of its left ear, and all of the hair singed off its head, face, and body.
+A rag doll whose right foot, most of its left ear, and all of its hair were completely burnt off its body.

-The Solar beasts proceeded to then run rampant across the Earth, their flaming hooves causing anything within a mile of their physical impact to immediately dissolve into disintegrated ash.
-The fiery equines wildly charged towards the densely thick Sahara forest, rendering it a vast wasteland of charred, barren sand.
+The Solar beasts proceeded to then run rampant across the Earth, their flaming hooves causing anything within a mile of their physical impact to immediately dissolve into ash.
+The fiery equines wildly charged towards the densely thick Sahara Forest, rendering it a vast asteland of charred, barren sand.

-The warm Sun which was the source of Life now had unleashed Hell on Earth destroying any and all in its near vicinity.
+The warm Sun which was the source of Life now was unleashing Hell on Earth by destroying any and all within close proximity.

-The cries to Heaven were so simultaneously loud and numerous that Zeus, all powerful ruler of the Gods was frozen to total stillness.
+The cries to Heaven were so great that Zeus, all powerful ruler of the Gods was rendered frozen to total stillness.
 The divine King then flew to Earth in great haste as to determine the cause of this holocaust that had descended upon the world of Men.

-All that remained of the handsome youth whose vanity dared to surpass the Gods was the sound of hissing bubbles as they extinguished themselves upon reaching the water’s disturbed surface.
+All that remained of the head strong youth whose mistaken sense of vain entitlement dared to surpass the Gods was the sound of hissing bubbles as they extinguished themselves upon reaching the water’s disturbed surface.

 Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.